FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/introducing-filoz.md

 - 🔥 FilOz created the initial design for [Proof of Data Possession (PDP)](https://docs.google.com/document/u/0/d/1QHeTbxXtqGOA4BLxLFsezkePqrOczkSEcqJTSB8OTf8/mobilebasic#heading=h.eam5tbputddb) - and is working with the L1 and L2 community to refine the design to deliver maximum value to the Filecoin ecosystem.
 - 🤝 FilOz is supporting other teams with design work, FIP co-authorship, and code reviews on new protocol upgrades like NI-PoRep & introduction of Sealer ID - as well as helping TPM the network v23 upgrade across all three client implementations - lotus, forest, and venus, as well as the FF governance team and ecosystem stakeholders.
 - 🤝 FilOz will be working with other implementers like Forest teams, to streamline and optimize protocol development and testing so to deliver features to network users faster yet safely.
-- 🤝 FilOz also hosted 3 [Protocol Day](https://lu.ma/filprotocoldev?tag=protocol%20day) (aggregators, Filecoin economy & data onramp) and Network upgrade AMAs, and we plan to host more, subscribe [here](https://www.filoz.org/events) for upcoming events!!
+- 🤝 FilOz also hosted 3 [Protocol Day](https://lu.ma/filprotocoldev?tag=protocol%20day) (aggregators, Filecoin economy & data onramp) and Network upgrade AMAs, and we plan to host more, subscribe [on the FilOz events page](https://www.filoz.org/events) for upcoming events!!
 We are also participating as track leads and organizers for the next [FIL Dev Summit](https://www.fildev.io/) (FDS-4) in Brussels!
 - 🤝 FilOz is upgrading the lotus release process so that users can get enhancements & bug fixes more regularly,  and contribution process to make it easier for any OSS developer to contribute to Filecoin improvement and custodianship.
 - 🤝 FilOz also plans to look into opportunities that enhance the economic breadth of Filecoin - such as new storage onboarding fees, QAP design, baseline pledge updates, and much more.